BOB450/Windows10Debloater/README.md

 ## Sysprep, Interactive, and GUI Application

-There are now 3 versions of **Windows10Debloater** - There is an interactive version, a GUI app version, and a pure silent version.
+There are now 2 versions of **WindowsDebloater** - There is an interactive version and GUI app version.